dfinity/orbit/tools/dfx-orbit/README.md

 ### Prequisites

-This guide assumes, that the user has setup and is acqainted with the following tools:
+This guide assumes, that the user has setup and is acquainted with the following tools:

 - A fairly recent rust toolchain.
 This tool is known to work on linux using rust `1.79.0`.
 - A working `dfx` development setup.